nxcc/script/README.md

 * Shell scripts don't scale.
 Because there are very limited facilities for logic and abstraction, and because any successful program tends to grow remorselessly over time, shell scripts can become an unreadable mess of special cases and spaghetti code.
 We've all seen it, if not, indeed, done it.

-* Shell syntax is awkward: quoting, whitespace, and brackets can require a lot of fiddling to get right, and so many characters are magic to the shell (`*`, `?`, `>` and so on) that this can lead to subtle bugs.
-Scripts can work fine for years until you suddenly encounter a file whose name contains whitespace, and then everything breaks horribly.
+* Shell syntax is awkward: quoting, whitespace, and brackets can require a lot of fiddling to get right, and so many characters are magic to the shell (`*`, `?`, `>` and so on) that this can lead to subtle bugs. scripts can work fine for years until you suddenly encounter a file whose name contains whitespace, and then everything breaks horribly.

 * Deploying shell scripts obviously requires at least a (sizable) shell binary in addition to the source code, but it usually also requires an unknown and variable number of extra userland programs (`cut`, `grep`, `head`, and friends).
 If you're building container images, for example, you effectively need to include a whole Unix distribution with your program, which runs to hundreds of megabytes, and is not at all in the spirit of containers.